Big picture - Why invest in Europa Oil & Gas (Holdings) Plc

 In February 2015, Europa announced the signing of a Farm-Out Agreement (FOA) in relation to the Tarbes permit with Vermilion REP SAS, a wholly owned subsidiary of Vermilion Energy Inc (Vermilion) a Calgary, Alberta based international oil and gas producer.
 Tarbes has previously produced oil from two fields and is located in the Aquitaine basin close to the giant Lacq - Meillon gas fields.

-The exploration model for these licences is the Cretaceous stratigraphic play: comprising Early Cretaceous turbidite sandstone reservoirs; charged by mature Late Jurassic and Early Cretaceous source rocks and contained in stratigraphic traps with elements of structural closure.
+The Cretaceous stratigraphic play comprises Early Cretaceous turbidite sandstone reservoirs; charged by mature Late Jurassic and Early Cretaceous source rocks; and contained in stratigraphic traps with elements of structural closure.
 The Cretaceous play in Ireland is essentially undrilled and is considered to be analogous to the same play in the equatorial Atlantic Margin province that has delivered the Jubilee and Mahogany oil fields.
-The plays in both blocks involve the presence of Early Cretaceous turbidite sandstone reservoirs, charged by mature Late Jurassic and Early Cretaceous source rocks and contained in stratigraphic traps.
-The trapping configurations are analogous to the Jubilee and Mahogany oil fields in the equatorial Atlantic Margin province.
-Oil prone marine source rocks are anticipated in the Late Jurassic and Cretaceous intervals.

 Hugh Mackay, CEO